 “How much life insurance do I need?” is a question that’s at the forefront of most life insurance buyers minds.

-Many experts recommend buying a policy that’s five to 10 times your pre-tax income, with a term length that lasts for at least the number of years until your children are out of college or your mortgage is paid off.
+Many experts recommend buying a life insurance policy that’s five to 10 times your pre-tax annual income, with a term length that lasts for at least the number of years until your children are out of college or your mortgage is paid off.

 Does this rule of thumb work for everyone?
 Of course not.
 But for most, it is a good guide for the range you should consider.